rfui-library/rfui-docs/README.md

 ---

+Note: In `rfui-package` I'll need to run `npm run build` after making updates for the updates to appear in `rfui-docs`.

-Note: I might need to do this:
+Note: I also might need to do this:

 ```
 code/rfui-package » npm link ../rfui-docs/node_modules/react